Which Airlines Allow Emotional Support Animals

 Frequently Asked Questions

 With the recent changes to the Air Carrier Access Act, it is now up to individual airlines to decide whether to accept ESAs in the cabin.
-Most domestic airlines no longer take ESAs, with a few exceptions, such as Westjet.
+Most domestic airlines no longer take ESAs.
 Always check with the airline for their most recent policies.

 What animal is best for anxiety and depression on a flight?

 Dogs and cats are the most popular choices for ESA animals to alleviate symptoms of anxiety and depression.
-However, as most airlines no longer accept ESAs, your animal will be considered a pet and need to be in an approved carrier if it is small enough to travel in the cabin.
+However, as most airlines no longer accept ESAs, your animal will be considered a pet and need to be in an approved carrier that fits under the seat in front of you to travel in the cabin.

 Can you take an ESA on an international flight?